Skip to main content | Skip to section menu | Access keys.

 Once your petition is received

-Once your petition has been verified as being correctly completed and meeting the criteria set out in this guidance, it will be considered at the next available meeting of the appropriate Committee.
-The Monitoring Officer will invite petitioners to attend the meeting to speak in support of their petitions.
+A meeting of the Petitions Committee will be convened within 21 working days of your Petition being confirmed as valid, as detailed above.
+The Clerk of the Petitions Committee will invite petitioners to attend the Petitions Committee to speak in support of their petitions.
 If petitions have been submitted on similar issues they may be considered at the same meeting.

-The appropriate Committee will listen to the views of the petitioners and ask questions to help decide on the most appropriate course of action.
-The Committee will report on every petition, in respect of which it has heard representations, to Council with its recommendation on how the petition should be disposed of, which could include:
+The Petitions Committee will listen to the views of the petitioners and ask questions to help decide on the most appropriate course of action.
+Where the matter is solely related to a single ward area, local Ward Councillors may also be invited to make representation to the Petitions Committee by the Chair.
+The Petitions Committee will report on every petition, in respect of which it has heard representations, to Council at the next available Council meeting, with its recommendation on how the petition should be disposed of.
+The Council will make the final decision on the Petition.
+Please note that where there are an equal number of votes for recommendation of the Petition the Council’s governance will apply with the Convener having the casting vote.

 Further information